torchnetwork/pod-browser/README.md

 # Notes

-* prism and solid-auth-fetcher are currently a submodule under lib/* until they're published as npm modules.
+* prism is temporarily a submodule under lib/* until it's published as an npm module.